xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
+   -- bug (gil)    View Objects were still saving with version 3 positioning instead of 4 causing rotation changes to keep reversing in X and Y
    -- bug (gil)    Fix lasso'ed effects not properly selecting or setting the selected row -- bug (gil)    Fix an unselected effect on top or bottom row could block a group effect move 2020.1 January 3 2020